periareon/req-compile/README.rst

     > req-compile
     > req-compile .
-    # Compiles the current directory (looks for a setup.py)
+    # Compiles the current directory (looks for a setup.py or pyproject.toml)

     > req-compile . --extra test
     # Compiles the current directory with the extra "test"